Walk off the Earth: History

 On March 11, 2013, Rolling Stone streamed their unreleased R.E.V.O. album in its entirety.
 The full-length R.E.V.O. album was released on March 19, 2013, after which they commenced in the R.E.V.O.
 Tour through the US and Europe.
 They began another US and Europe tour, Gang of Rhythm, in 2014.
 The most recent tour was the Sing It All Away tour through Europe and North America, which began in 2015.
 The band's YouTube video of Lorde's "Royals" was featured in the 2014 Grammy Awards.
 The band's original single "Gang of Rhythm" was chosen as the theme song for the Catalan TV show El Foraster.
 The group was also featured on the soundtrack of the 2015 animated film Snowtime!, performing the song "You're My Sweater".
 Walk off the Earth won a 2016 Juno award for Group of the Year.

 The band's video of "Issues" was filmed with The Next Step dancers Briar Nolet and Myles Erlick, and was featured in Dance Spirit magazine.
 In August 2017, the band's single "Fire in My Soul" was certified gold.
 Walk off the Earth performed during the half-time show of the NFL playoff game, January 14, 2018, Minnesota Vikings vs. New Orleans Saints.

 On December 30, 2018, it was announced that band member Mike "Beard Guy" Taylor had died from natural causes.
 He was 51 years old.
 Walk Off the Earth subsequently cancelled their scheduled performance at the Niagara Falls New Year's Eve Canadian Broadcasting Corporation television special, a performance that was to open their 2019 world tour.
-On January 7, 2019 the group announced a free memorial and tribute concert for Taylor.
+On January 7, 2019, the group announced a free memorial and tribute concert for Taylor.
 Presented by the city of Burlington and the Sound of Music Festival, family, friends and fans came together to celebrate Taylor's life and legacy on January 13 at Civic Square in Downtown Burlington.
 Special guests such as Scott Helman, members of Barenaked Ladies and more performed at the event, which was live-streamed by CBC Music.
 On January 16, 2019, the band announced it would be continuing on its 2019 tour.
 In a video posted to their social media pages, the four members thanked their family, friends, and fans, stating that their tour would be devoted to honoring Taylor's memory.
-At the same time Marshall has written the theme song to the animated comedy series Corn & Peg for Chris Hamilton, Nelvana and Corus Entertainment.
 Walk off the Earth sang "O Canada" at game 4 of the 2019 NBA Finals in Oakland, where the Toronto Raptors played the Golden State Warriors.